JohnnyZhao/bundle-tracker-reproduce/README.md

 webpack
 ```

-I use an [i18n plugin](https://github.com/webpack/webpack/tree/master/examples/i18n) to generate multiple bundle js files for string translation, so in this case after build, there are two bundle files generate under folder assets:
+I use an [i18n plugin](https://github.com/webpack/webpack/tree/master/examples/i18n) to generate multiple bundle js files for string translation, so in this case after build, there are two bundle files generated under folder assets:

 ```
 assets/bundle_en.js